CivicaDigital/awesome-java/README.md

 ## Credit

-This resource was originally sourced from [AwseomeJava](https://github.com/akullpp/awesome-java)
+This resource was originally sourced from [Awesome Java](https://github.com/akullpp/awesome-java)